mediocrep/shells/README.en.md

 #### Description
 All kinds of shell utils I need in my study and work.
+Maybe you also need these utils. : )

 #### Software Architecture
 Software architecture description